Frequently Asked Questions for Community Organisations Conducting Gambling for Social Bonding and Recreation ("CGS")

 2. whether or not consisting wholly or partly of any money or money equivalent or any thing else of value paid or provided by the persons of the class among whom the prize is allocated.

-4. Who needs to apply for CGS Licence?
+4. Who needs to apply a for CGS Licence?

-Community organisations such as social clubs and clans that wish to conduct or allow its members to conduct on its premises a game of chance for members to play for a prize solely for the purpose of social bonding and recreation would need to apply for a CGS Licence.
+Eligible community organisations that wish to conduct or allow members to conduct on premises a game of chance for members to play for a prize solely for the purpose of social bonding and recreation will need to apply for a CGS Licence.

 5. What matters would GRA take into consideration when deciding whether to grant or renew a CGS Licence?